Goncalves95/impostor-hackathon-team1/README.md

 - **Responsive Design Testing**: Validation across multiple device sizes
 - **Cross-Browser Testing**: Compatibility with major browsers

+### Known bugs
+- **Local Docker deployment**: Sometimes there is an issue with Docker not recognizing the react scripts.
+A workaround to this is to run a virtual environment and install node packages locally before running `docker-compose`.

 ## Deployment

 ### Development